Wokinghaam BC have created a short video that explains the Covid19 support network and how to access it

 BVRA Committee Member

-Unfortunately we have had to cancel the Easter Egg Hunt (due to be held on Easter Sunday) due to the corona virus outbreak.
+Unfortunately we have had to cancel the Barn Dance scheduled in September due to the corona virus outbreak.
 We hope to be able to resume our social events later in the year so please keep checking back here or subscribe to our social newsletter here

 Dates to put in your diary for 2020: